 - First, plug the charger into a socket and the other end into the charger port.

 - Next, place the Galaxy Watch on the dock.
-You should make sure the back is aligned to the center of the wireless charging dock.
+You should ensure the back is aligned with the center of the wireless charging dock.

 - When the watch starts charging, you will find that the dock's LED indicator will display a red light.

 Take note that if there are obstructions between the Galaxy Watch and the wireless charging dock, it may not charge properly.

 If you are using a Galaxy Watch Active, here's how to charge the device: